SmashMaster/DevilUtil/README.md

 This is a problem.

 This is a barrier to entry; this is an extra hour of work in between inspiration and your idea appearing on screen.
 If you want to make games from scratch, you have to either deal with this or use deprecated OpenGL.
-That's bullshit.
+That's *bullshit*.

 So here's my alternative: